-Why do TV and film production companies need insurance?
+Why do TV and commercial film production companies need insurance?

 A broken arm